 The User Research course focuses on the study and analysis of user behavior.

-In this course you will learn, for example, how to make a competitor analysis, how to conduct interviews and questionnaires, how to build User Personas, empathy maps and Customer Journeys.
+In this course, you will learn, for example, how to make a competitor analysis, how to conduct interviews and questionnaires, and how to build User Personas, empathy maps, and Customer Journeys.
 The research work should be done before the design of a digital product and the deliverables of this area will guide the decisions to be made in the interaction design step.
 If you want to become UX Designer this is a fundamental path, research is the basis of UX.

 During the Interaction Design course, our students will learn the core skills of the UX Designer activity.
-Starting from the study of the information architecture (IA), the goal of the course is to learn how to conduct a heuristic analysis, perform a content audit, build a sitemap, user flows and an interactive wireframe.
-One module of the course is entirely dedicated to designing with Sketch, Figma and AdobeXD.
+Starting from the study of information architecture (IA), the goal of the course is to learn how to conduct a heuristic analysis, perform a content audit, and build a sitemap, user flows, and an interactive wireframe.
+One module of the course is entirely dedicated to designing with Sketch, Figma, and AdobeXD.

 If you want to become UX Designer, Interaction Design is the heart of UX.

-During the Visual Design course we focus on designing and creating the wireframe and layout.
+During the Visual Design course, we focus on designing and creating the wireframe and layout.
 The ultimate goal is to design a User Interface following the brand identity.
-Some important topics covered includes the visual hierarchy, how to use colors, the fundamentals of typography, which shapes and images to choose to improve the UX, how to create animations.
+Some important topics covered include the visual hierarchy, how to use colors, the fundamentals of typography, which shapes and images to choose to improve the UX, and how to create animations.

 Among the extra contents, there are also two modules dedicated to the principles of UX Writing and the topic of web accessibility.

 This course is aimed at those who want to deal with content writing, a very growing trend around the world.